-The Ministry of National Infrastructure, Energy and Water resources is engaged in supporting efforts to create export options for offshore natural gas, including building the ambitious "EastMed" pipeline from Israel's and Cyprus's offshore gas fields to Europe (specifically to Italy via Greece), building a pipeline for gas export from Israel's offshore fields to Turkey and transporting gas to Egypt's idle liquefied natural gas (LNG) facilities in Damietta and Idku, or for supply to the Egyptian domestic market.
+The Ministry of Energy is engaged in supporting efforts to create export options for offshore natural gas, including building the ambitious "EastMed" pipeline from Israel's and Cyprus's offshore gas fields to Europe (specifically to Italy via Greece), and transporting gas to Egypt's idle liquefied natural gas (LNG) facilities in Damietta and Idku, or for supply to the Egyptian domestic market.

-Israel's gas export policy is based on government decision no. 442 from June 23, 2013 stating that out of the total amount of gas found in the offshore gas fields 540 BCM will be secured for the domestic market, while the remaining amount, estimated at about 300 BCM will be available for export to the neighboring countries, Europe and other parts of the world.
+Israel's gas export policy is based on government decision no. 442 from June 23, 2013, and it's amendments under government decision no. 476 and government decision stating that out of the total amount of natural gas found in the offshore gas fields, 540 BCM (P2, SPE-PRMS) will be secured for the domestic market, while the remaining amount, estimated at about 340 BCM will be available for export to the neighboring countries, Europe and other parts of the world.
 There are several export agreements that have been signed or being negotiated:

 1. Egypt Due to strong and steady growth in domestic gas demand, Egypt stopped exporting natural gas through the Arab Gas Pipeline in 2012, and stopped exporting LNG in 2014.
 The gas supply has eased with the startup of LNG imports, but there has been no restart of Egyptian gas exports and none is currently planned.
 2. Jordan The power generation sector dominates gas consumption in Jordan (when gas is available), with the National Electric Power Company of Jordan (NEPCO) the dominant consumer.
-3. TurkeyTurkey is a large and well-established gas market which is seeking to diversify its sources of supply.
-Turkish gas demand is expected to grow from 47 BCM in 2016 to nearly 72 BCM by 2040 (Source: IEA).
-4. Europe (Cyprus-Greece-Italy)—via proposed EastMed pipeline (source: IGI Poseidon) Gas demand in Cyprus will come mainly from the power sector.
+3. Europe (Cyprus-Greece-Italy)—via proposed EastMed pipeline (source: IGI Poseidon) Gas demand in Cyprus will come mainly from the power sector.
 Italy is a large gas market that is part of the liquid European gas market that extends to northwestern Europe.